-Each PR issue has the potential to mutate into a brand damaging crisis.
+Each PR issue has the potential to gather velocity to become a brand-damaging crisis.
 Our research reveals that 2018 saw 15.6% of issues detected on social media being flagged as a high PR risk to the brand’s reputation.
 Sometimes, it is the brand that is deemed to be at fault for such incidents.
 A self-made crisis may take the shape of a product recall, outspoken CEOs, or social media misjudgements, and responsibility lands directly in your hands.

 by David Oates, Principal of PR consulting and training firm, Public Relations Security Service

 “We had a situation where a single Twitter user sparked an international PR issue.
 They had posted a photo showing one of the company’s t-shirt designs, which featured the body of a monkey holding a banana.
 The issue was that the t-shirt was placed on hangers with the face of a black child on them.
 It sparked a journalist’s interest and we knew we had to react fast.

 “Within an hour of receiving the call, we went to work, distributing an official statement by Just Add A Kid’s CEO apologizing for what was an act not of their doing, but no less unacceptable and offensive.
 The statement also shared the company’s immediate actions to remove the display and take steps to ensure such instances never happen again.